Rubus parviflorus: Distribution and habitat

 Rubus parviflorus is native to western North America from Alaska south as far as California, New Mexico, Chihuahua, and San Luis Potosí.
 Its range extends east to the Rocky Mountains and discontinuously to the Great Lakes Region.
 It grows from sea level in the north, up to elevations of 3000 m in the south.

 R. parviflorus typically grows along roadsides, railroad tracks, and in forest clearings, commonly appearing as an early part of the ecological succession in clear cut and forest fire areas.

 Thimbleberry is found in forest understories with typical flora associates including coastal woodfern (Dryopteris arguta), Trillium ovatum and Smilacina racemosa.

 Ecology

 The fruit is consumed by birds and bears, while black-tailed deer browse the young leaves and stems.
 Larvae of the wasp species Diastrophus kincaidii (thimbleberry gallmaker) develop in large, swollen galls on R. parviflorus stems.
+An aphid of genus Masonaphis and a midge of genus Dasineura also induce thimbleberry galls, on the leaves and petioles respectively.

 Cultivation

 R. parviflorus is cultivated by specialty plant nurseries as an ornamental plant, used in traditional, native plant, and wildlife gardens, in natural landscaping design, and in habitat restoration projects.
 The fruit has fragrance.
 Thimbleberry plants can be propagated most successfully by planting dormant rhizome segments, as well as from seeds or stem cuttings.

-The flowers support pollinators, including of special value to Native bees, honeybees, and bumblebees.
+The flowers support pollinators, including of special value to native bees, honeybees, and bumblebees.
 The fruit is attractive to various birds and mammals, including bears.
 It is the larval host and a nectar source for the yellow-banded sphinx moth.